 What’s in a name?

 Why Teach Investigate Play?
 You might be wondering.
-The name links into our philosophy on learning – all three are connected, hence the interlinking circles in the Teach Investigate Play tree.
-The philosophy is a blended model: a mix of Montessori and Reggio with a lot of ‘follow the child’ too!
+My name links into our philosophy on learning – all three are connected, hence the interlinking circles in the Teach Investigate Play tree.
+Our philosophy of play is a blended model: a mix of Montessori and Reggio with a lot of ‘follow the child’ too!

 I am a strong believer in following the child.
-I pay close attention to what the children are interested in so that I can set up activities or play spaces according to their current fascinations.
+I pay close attention to what my children are interested in so that I can set up activities or play spaces according to their current fascinations.
 One week this might be horses, another time it might be flowers.

-Children are naturally curious – they are explorers, free-thinkers.
-We set up provocations and invitations to play, allowing the children to explore.
+Children are naturally curious – they are explorers and free-thinkers.
+Our philosophy includes setting up provocations and invitations to play, allowing the children to explore.
 We use loose parts, open-ended resources, ‘real’ objects and wooden toys but we also aren’t against the odd bit of plastic!
 Everything has its use.

-Play is the most important element.
-Play is what my children do all day – as Albert Einstein once said,
+Play is the most important element and it what my children do all day.
+As Albert Einstein once said,

 Play allows children time to become creative whilst (unknowingly) learning.
 It is how children make sense of the world.
 Many skills are developed through play, including, but not limited to: